AI Summary

 REST API

-Note: Pass parameters as bracketed query string fields under the input key, for example input[limit]=10&input[status]=publish.
+Note: Read abilities (GET) take their parameters as bracketed query string fields under the input key, for example input[limit]=10&input[status]=publish.
 URL-encode the brackets if your client does not do it automatically (%5B for [, %5D for ]).
+Write abilities (POST) take the same parameters as a JSON object under an input key in the request body.
+The PHP transport handles both the same way: pass an associative array to execute().

 curl "$WP_SITE/wp-json/wp-abilities/v1/abilities/wpforms/list-forms/run?input%5Blimit%5D=10&input%5Bstatus%5D=publish"